 A month later, Gotch took the title back, and Beell became a frequent fall guy for Gotch and never regained the title.

-After this strange match, Gotch only conceded one more fall the rest of his historic career.
+After this strange match, Gotch only conceded one more fall for the rest of his historic career.

 Meanwhile, leading up to the match, and perhaps due to the demanding weight training he put his body through, Hackenschmidt’s body was breaking down.

-In 1907, his already operated knee was once again troubling him and hindering his rigorous training.
+In 1907, his already-operated knee again troubled him and hindered his rigorous training.
 Unbeknownst to the fans, the Russian Bear was not in his physical best shape entering the match.
-But, "money talks," and the show must go on.
+But "money talks," and the show must go on.